Aid & Attendance: Special Care Pensions for Wartime Veterans

 This report discusses some of the things that everyone should consider when hiring a lawyer to plan their estate.
 You need this report if you are considering estate planning and want to ensure that the lawyer you are speaking with is the person best suited to handle your estate.

-This report explores 15 different reasons that it is important to plan an estate.
+This report explores 15 different reasons that are important in planning an estate.
 You need this report if you are thinking that your affairs are already in order and you don’t need a formal estate plan.

 This report outlines the qualifications for Medicaid, and explores some ways for planning in order to preserve assets.
 You need this report if you are concerned about a loved one going into a nursing home and want them to avoid spending everything they have in order to qualify for Medicaid.